 Hooper schools were originally consolidated into one central school in 1905 on what is now the corner of 5500 S and 5900 W. It was remodeled in 1938.
 In 1970 this school was demolished and the present school was built.
 In 2007 Weber District added a 22,200 square foot addition which includes a gymnasium, computer lab, and ten additional classrooms to the school.

 H. Guy Child Elementary is located in the city of South Ogden, Utah.
 It is named after Henry Guy Child who served as the first mayor of South Ogden and who also served on the Weber School District Board of Education.
-The school was constructed in 1965 with an additional wing being added on in 1978.
-It serves the residents of South Ogden who live south of Highway 89 and also the residents of lower Uintah.
-It is part of the Weber School District and includes grades K-6.
+The school was constructed in 1965 with an additional wing being added in 1978.
+It serves the residents of South Ogden who live south of Highway 89 and the residents of lower Uintah.
 The population of the school is approximately 400 students with 60 staff members including teachers, paraprofessionals, counselor, speech/language pathologist, Special Education staff, office staff, custodians, cooks, and other support staff.
 In addition to providing comprehensive, core curriculum-based learning to students in kindergarten through 6th grade, we also provide differentiated instruction and special education services, including services to students with severe needs in our functional life skills classrooms.

 Green Acres Elementary School, located in North Ogden, is part of the Weber School District.
 It first opened in 1977, one of four schools in the district with the same open design plan.
 Over the years, classrooms were enclosed and in 2008, a wing was added which provided nine new classrooms.